 ELSPA – 11

-Based on the immensely popular mature cartoon show created by Mike Judge, Beavis & Butt-Head: Little Thingies is a collection of games released in the late 90s based on the exploits and misdemeanours of the two teenage boys from the small American town of Highland.
-Being a fan of Beavis & Butt-Head, I’d played various other games released throughout the fourth generation based on the license, but in my opinion, not only is this the best of which, but it also still holds up as a pretty enjoyable title compared to many others.
+Based on the immensely popular mature cartoon show created by Mike Judge, Beavis & Butt-Head: Little Thingies is a collection of games released in the late 90s based on the exploits and misdemeanors of the two teenage boys from the small American town of Highland.
+Being a fan of Beavis & Butt-Head, I’d played various other games released throughout the fourth generation based on the license, but in my opinion, not only is this the best of which but it also still holds up as a pretty enjoyable title compared to many others.

 Graphics – 10/10

 Because the game is based on a 2D cartoon, there was no need for the developers to splash out on making the visuals as realistic-looking or as technologically advanced as was possible for the time, so it looks as good as whatever should have been reasonably expected either at the time or even now.
 There’s variety in location design ranging from many iconic places in Highland, such as the boy’s high school, and the Restaurant Burger World where the two boys work, which nicely fit the tableau of each respective game in the collection.